-The Perks of Field Sales
+Benefits of Field Sales

-Here are a few reasons to consider for you.
+Here are a few reasons to consider.

-Field Sales Help You Sell More
+1. Field Sales Help You Sell More

 The inside sales team in your office may be making more pitches, but the field reps are closing more deals.
 As it turns out, field reps are able to convert leads to customers 40% of the time.
 In contrast, the inside sales team close deals only 18% of the time.

-Presentations and Demos make More Impact
+2. Presentations and Demos make Better Impact on Customers

 Field reps can utilize several methods to sell, like samples, demos, and displays.
 These visual methods engage prospects better and encourage them to take action.
 Humans are attracted to visuals and process them 60,000 times faster than written text.
-As a result, field reps make a greater impact on prospects compared to inside sales.
+As a result, field reps make a better impact on prospects compared to inside sales.

 On the other hand, the inside sales team may use pictures, videos, and phone calls to sell.
 These methods may be effective but don’t have the same impact as physical presentations or displays.

-Field Reps Build Strong Customer Relationships
+3. Field Reps Build Strong Customer Relationships

 Face-to-face conversations are more effective than communication via text, emails, or phone.
-While conversing with clients, your reps can show their emotions and friendliness, which are missing in a phone or email.
+While conversing with clients, your reps can show their emotions and friendliness, which are missing in a phonecall or email.
 Conversing face-to-face also eliminates the chances of misunderstanding and creates better engagement.